RIKEN Nishina Center for Accelerator-Based Science Strangeness Nuclear Physics Laboratory

 "Gaussian expansion method for few-body systems and its applications to atomic and nuclear physics"

-E. Hiyama.:
+E. Hiyama:

-"Few-Body Aspect of Hypernuclear Physics"
+"Few-Body Aspects of Hypernuclear Physics"

 Related Links